 Australia and New Zealand combined are projected to see 2.4% GDP growth in 2019:

 Among the developed OECD countries, Australia has struggled the most from discounted minerals and commodities prices.
-Australia has avoided an economic slowdown thanks in some part to decent growth in the private housing and commercial construction sectors.
-Skilled labor availability has picked up substantially, salaries and hourly wage rates are forecast to remain stable or moderate slightly in 2019, unemployment in the construction sector is expected to increase marginally in 2019 from 208 levels.
-Low commodity mineral prices will continue to stymie the Australian economy and construction sector.
-Australian construction inflation is forecast to be in the 2.1% to 2.5% range in 2019.
+Australia has avoided an economic slowdown thanks (in some part) to decent growth in the private housing and commercial construction sectors.
+Skilled labor availability has picked up substantially.
+Salaries and hourly wage rates are forecast to remain stable or moderate slightly in 2019.
+Unemployment in the construction sector is expected to increase marginally in 2019 from 2018 levels.
+Low commodity mineral prices will continue to stymie the Australia economy and construction sector.
+Australian construction (L&M) inflation is forecast to be in the 2.1% to 2.5% range for the balance of 2019.
 Australia is seeing the start of a number of major highway, railroad, airports, port expansions, power and other infrastructure related projects, with a number of these projects mobilizing and going to the field in 2019.

 Australia’s GDP is forecast to grow in the 2.2% to 2.5% range in 2019.
 Unemployment in 2019 is forecast to be in the 4.2% to 5.2% range.
 Inflation is projected to be in the 2.3% to 2.6% range for the remainder of 2019.
 It appears that the majority of the “mega” LNG projects are just about completed (Wheatstone, Pluto, Gorgon, Ichthys etc.), these projects employed tens of thousands of construction related workers.
 In the last six months, there have been some major Oil & Gas CAPEX projects given the “green light” to proceed.